waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     nor are present in the user's trash are pushed to the client (i.e., any locally "missing" objects created by the user are "restored").

+## Features Requiring Platform Detection

+Some features require the desktop application to detect the platform on which it is running and adapt itself accordingly.

+* CAD Viewer

+  - Windows:  viewer runs in the main app process

+    The use of the python `multiprocessing` module to enable the viewer to run in a separate process introduces an incompatibility when PyInstaller and Innosetup are used to create a self-contained application from a conda package that uses PyQt5.
+Note that the application works when run as a conda package, and also works after the processing by PyInstaller, but does not work when installed using the setup.exe produced by Innosetup.
+The following code enables PyInstaller to handle the `multiprocessing` module on the Windows platform:

+        # multiprocessing.freeze_support is needed for multiprocessing to work
+        # with PyInstaller on Windows -- and it must be invoked *immediately*
+        # after if __name__ == "__main__":
+        multiprocessing.freeze_support()

+    However, since the Innosetup-created `setup.exe` installed version does not work properly, that code cannot be used.

+  - Mac:  viewer runs in a separate process (can have multiple viewers running simultaneously)

+  - Linux:  both (same or multiple separate processes)

 ## Installation and Configuration of Crossbar

 [TBD]